 • 147th St. to Lemont Rd.

 2. My yard was damaged by City snowplows.
 Who will repair it?

-• Call Public Works at (815) 838-0549, with your request for service.
-The Public Works Department will fill out a work order and place you on a list for spring/summer time restorations.
+• Call Public Works at (815) 838-0549, option 8, with your request for service.
+The Public Works Department will fill out a work order and place you on a list for dirt and seed restoration to be done in spring/summer.
 The City is not responsible for damage to sprinkler heads in the parkway.